 Global Agriculture was set up by the Foundation on Future Farming and Biovision in the run-up to Rio+20.
 The website makes the findings of the vitally important International Assessment of Agricultural Knowledge, Science and Technology for Development (IAASTD) available by topics and offers updated figures, background information, further reading and regular news stories.

 Subject(s): Agricultural Biodiversity

-Agriculture Research Service - United States of America
+Agriculture Research Service

 The Agricultural Research Service (ARS) is the principal research agency of the U.S. Department of Agriculture (USDA).
 ARS, one of the Research, Education and Economics (REE) agencies, is charged with extending the US's scientific knowledge across a broad range of program areas that affect the American people on a daily basis.